-- ship in various career opportunities.
-Experiences in the major along with our liberal studies program reinforce in Truman graduates the qualities of life-long learners.
-Recent graduates are now in top professional and graduate schools around the country or have satisfying job responsibilities with leadership in the work force.
-At Truman State University, the professional teaching degree is the Master of Arts in Education, built upon a strong liberal arts and sciences undergraduate degree. - strong liberal arts and sciences undergraduate degree.
+At Truman State University, the professional teaching degree is the Master of Arts in Education, built upon a strong liberal arts and sciences undergraduate degree.
 Science graduates are successful in this graduate program.
 Students who wish to become teachers should consult with their academic advisors as early as possible.
 The professional preparation component of this Master's degree program is administered in the Division of Education.